Board of Directors and Management

 The role of CEO is, subordinate to the Board of Directors and its main task is to carry out the daily management of Alligator and the daily activities of the Company.
 The Board of Director's rules of procedure and instructions for the CEO stipulate for which matters the Board of Directors is responsible to decide upon, and which decisions fall within the CEO’s area of responsibility.
 The CEO is also responsible for producing reports and necessary data for decision-making ahead of Board meetings and for presenting the material at Board meetings.

-Alligator has a management team consisting of five people, which in addition to the CEO is comprised of the Company's Chief Financial Officer, Chief Medical Officer, Vice President Research and Vice President Discovery.
+Alligator has a management team consisting of six people, which in addition to the CEO is comprised of the Company's Chief Financial Officer, Chief Medical Officer, Vice President Research, Vice President Discovery and Vice President Business Development.

 |Name||Position||Member of the senior management team since||Employed at the Company since||Holdings1|